euske/clipwatcher/README.md

 The exchange is bidirectional.
 When you copy a text, the content is saved as %ComputerName%.txt (e.g. `C:\Users\euske\Clipboard\EUSKE-HP.txt`).
 When a file is created or modified within the directory, the content is automatically copied to the clipboard.
-The default directory is `%UserProfile%/Clipboard`.
+The default directory is `%UserProfile%\Clipboard`.

 Currently, only text (.txt) and bitmap (.bmp) formats are supported.